 So what’s the typical iPhone lifecycle?
 The iPhone 5 was released in 2012 and stopped receiving software updates in 2017.
 However, the iPhone 4 was released in 2010, yet it stopped receiving software updates with iOS 8, which released in 2014.

 In other words, an iPhone can become “obsolete” in software terms after four or five years.
 This suggests that to benefit from the latest operating system and functionality, you should probably consider upgrading once your iPhone reaches its fourth birthday.

 Even so, if you’re the type of person who gets a kick out of the latest hardware and specs, then it may be worth upgrading to a new iPhone model even sooner.
-Take a look at our discussion of the best time to buy a new Apple device to help you decide.
+On that note, take a look at the features that make iPhone 11 worth an upgrade.
+And see when is the best time to buy a new Apple device.